jacobcole34/alg-th/README.md

 Filtering was added by film genre.

-The UI Demo and final implementation share a general aesthetic, although I did not get to implement the grid vs. list view.
+The UI Demo and final implementation share the same general aesthetic, although I did not get to implement the grid vs. list view.

 Finally, automating indexing was accomplished using Connectors and a remotely-hosted JSON file.